Sp-cd-prep/JavaScript-Notes/Readme.md

 These are just a few of the many methods and functionalities provided by JavaScript objects.
 Objects are powerful data structures that allow you to work with and manipulate data in a flexible and versatile way.
 Understanding these methods and how to use them is crucial for JavaScript development.

-Certainly!
-Here are some other important methods and functionalities provided by JavaScript objects:

 ### 9. `Object.getOwnPropertyNames(obj)`